IDNI/tau-lang/README.md

 [Installing the Tau Framework](#installing-the-tau-framework)), you could run it from the command line in your system.

-The programming model underlying the Tau language is declarative, you define how the current and previous inputs and outputs are related over time.
+The programming model underlying the Tau language is declarative, you specify how the current and previous inputs and outputs are related over time.
 Of course, you are given and specification and multiple programs could satisfy it.
 The Tau framework will find one of them for you.